When baby stops nursing, it's a strike!

 Was there a loud noise, like a dog barking, or a pan crashing off a counter?
 Did you yell while breastfeeding?
 No judgment, it happens!

 Maybe they're sick?
 If they have an ear infection, upset tummy, reflux or a sore throat, nursing may be painful.
 If their nose is stuffy, they can't nurse and breathe at the same time.
-Coxsackie, Thrush or Hand, Foot and Mouth viruses can make their mouth sore, though milk will soothe and heal it.
+Coxsackie, Thrush or Hand, Foot and Mouth viruses can make their mouth sore, though your milk will soothe and heal it.

 Maybe you are sick?
 If you have mastitis or a plugged duct, your milk can taste funny.
 It's still safe for them to drink, but it's not the same yumminess they are used to.
 If you ate a lot of garlic or asparagus, your milk is going to taste different than it usually does.